bryango/hydra-check/README.md

 ![Test](https://github.com/nix-community/hydra-check/workflows/Test/badge.svg)

-check hydra for the build status of a package in a given channel.
+Check hydra for the build status of a package in a given channel.

 # Disclaimer
 Keep in mind that hydra is the NixOS build-farm orchestrator and has more important tasks to do than answering your puny requests.
 Response time may be in the seconds for each request.